sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/basic_cd.md

 {{% notice info %}}
 Remember to change the value of `<your docker username>` to your own Dockerhub username and `<your email address>` to your Github email address.

+In a real application you should also use [Codefresh variables](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/shared-configuration/) instead of hardcoding everything in the pipeline
 {{% /notice %}}

 The new steps of this pipeline do the following.